lfads/lfads-run-manager/docs/index.md

 # LFADS Run Manager for Matlab Documentation

-LFADS Run Manager is a set of tools, written in Matlab, that help organize, train, and analyze LFADS models using the [Python+Tensorflow LFADS code](https://github.com/tensorflow/models/tree/master/research/lfads).
+LFADS Run Manager is a set of tools, written in Matlab with some accompanying Python code, that help organize, train, and analyze LFADS models using the [Python+Tensorflow LFADS code](https://github.com/tensorflow/models/tree/master/research/lfads).
 LFADS, or [Latent Factor Analysis via Dynamical Systems](https://www.biorxiv.org/content/early/2017/06/20/152884), is a deep learning method to infer latent dynamics from single-trial neural spiking data.
 LFADS uses a nonlinear dynamical system (a recurrent neural network) to infer the dynamics underlying observed population activity and to extract ‘de-noised’ single-trial firing rates from neural spiking data.

+LFADS Run Manager was authored by [Daniel O'Shea](http://djoshea.com) with contributions from [Chethan Pandarinath](http://snel.gatech.edu/), [David Sussillo](https://research.google.com/pubs/DavidSussillo.html), and Reza Keshtkaran.

 Read the [LFADS pre-print](https://www.biorxiv.org/content/early/2017/06/20/152884) for more details.